 Let’s take a look:

 Just a DAC or Just an Amp

-RCA to mini (3.5mm).
-If you have something like a Schiit Magni, JDS Atom or a customized Objective 2, you would just run the 3.5 mil into the back of the K3, and the RCA’s into any of the aforementioned amps.
+- RCA to mini (3.5mm).
+If you have something like a JDS ATOM, you would just run the 3.5mm into the back of the K3, and the RCA’s into any of the aforementioned amps.
 Another great option that I’ve used in the past with the E10K.

-So it would look like: PC/Laptop via USB > E10K/K3 via coax > other amp that has coax > headphones.
+So it would look like this: PC/Laptop via USB > E10K/K3 via coax out > another amp that has coax input > headphones.